Autism diagnostic assessments

 - We then send you out an initial questionnaire to gather key information.
 Don’t worry, this won’t take you hours to complete, but it helps to give us a snapshot of your young person.
 This ensures that we tailor our assessment just right.
 Assessment is not a one size fits all process and we adjust for each situation to make sure we gather the right information.

 - Questionnaire to school/nursery and possible telephone interview with key education staff.

 - Parent/carer interview (in your own home or clinic as preferred).
-This will use the DISCO assessment, which is a structured way to ask you all the questions we need and can be scored as part of our robust assessment process.
+This will use the DISCO assessment where appropriate, which is a structured way to ask you all the questions we need and can be scored as part of our robust assessment process.
 This is crucial in our process and will take 3 to 4 hours.
 Calling it an interview makes it sound more formal that it actually is.
 It is more a really good conversation over tea and biscuits and a chance for you to tell your story, as well as for us to be able to ask all the questions we need.
 Ideally this is with more than one key person who has known the young person since infancy.

 - ADOS assessment (in clinic setting).
 The Autism Diagnostic Observation Schedule (ADOS) is a semi-structured assessment of communication, social interaction, and play (or imaginative use of materials).
 This takes around 1 hour.

 - Formal/informal assessment with young person (in your own home).
 This may take the form of play, time talking with your child or can involve some more formal language screening assessments.
 This may take around 2 hours.